-Acute liver failure occurs when liver cells are damaged significantly and no longer able to function.
-Acute liver failure has many potential causes, including:
+Acute liver failure occurs when liver cells are damaged significantly and are no longer able to function.
+Potential causes include:

 - Prescription medications.
 Some prescription medications, including antibiotics, nonsteroidal anti-inflammatory drugs and anticonvulsants, can cause acute liver failure.